mynameiswilson/sbdm/_posts/2022-01-18-january-2022-standing-meeting.md

 - meetingnotes
 tags:
 - sbdm
-excerpt: "SBDM Standing Meeting for January 2021.
+excerpt: "SBDM Standing Meeting for January 2022.
 Fall/Winter MAP scores.
 Starting to discuss gender equity/diversity issues, more."
 ---

 Hello LPAS Families and Friends!
-Below are my notes from December 14 2021 meeting.
+Below are my notes from January 18 2022 meeting.

 My notes here are brief as we are back to being in-person.
 See the agendas and [official minutes](https://sppublic.jefferson.kyschools.us/sbdm/SitePages/Home.aspx) for more details.